INRIA/scikit-learn-mooc/slides/trees.md

 .pull-left[<img src="../figures/boosting0.svg" width="100%">]

 ???
 Here we have a classification task.
+Seprating red circle from blue square.

 ---
 # Boosting
 .pull-left[<img src="../figures/boosting1.svg" width="100%">]
 .pull-right[<img src="../figures/boosting_trees1.svg" width="100%">]

 ???
-A first tree start to separate circle from square
+A first shalow tree start to separate circle from square.
+Mistakes done by this first tree model shall be corrected by a second tree model.

 ---
 # Boosting
 .pull-left[<img src="../figures/boosting2.svg" width="100%">]
 .pull-right[<img src="../figures/boosting_trees2.svg" width="100%">]

 ???
-The second tree refine the first model
+So now, the second tree refine the first tree.
+The final model is a weighted sum of this first two trees.

 ---
 # Boosting
 .pull-left[<img src="../figures/boosting3.svg" width="100%">]
 .pull-right[<img src="../figures/boosting_trees3.svg" width="100%">]

 ???
-A third tree keep refining the model.
+We could continue to refining our ensemble model.
+At each step we focus on mistakes of the previous model.

 ---
 # Bagging
 .pull-left[<img src="../figures/bagging0.svg" width="100%">]
 .pull-right[<img src="../figures/bagging.svg" width="120%">]

 ???
+In bagging, on contrary to boosting, we will construct deep tree in parallel.

 ---
 # Bagging